-Yesterday, she turned in a particularly bad, error-ridden report on Crohn’s Disease, and today it was returned with a bright red “D-” sprawled near its title.
-Adding a kick to the stomach to an already bruised ego, Mrs. M carefully marked every grammatical and punctuation error, every run on sentence and dangling participle, with more red ink.
+Yesterday, Pen turned in a particularly bad, error-ridden report on Crohn’s Disease, and today it was returned with a bright red “D-” sprawled near its title.
+Adding a kick in the stomach to an already bruised ego, Mrs. M carefully marked every grammatical and punctuation error, every run on sentence and dangling participle, with more red ink.
 The three pages of plain white copy stock looked like a mob hit.

 “An English teacher.”
 June corrected, though her mind was elsewhere.
 She eyed the line snaking ahead of us, hoping to see that Mrs. Fink (a bloated black woman known for pitying free-lunch kids and giving them extra helpings) was our server.
 Spaghetti Friday is one of June’s favorite days on the West Greenville School Lunch calendar.
 Others include Macaroni Pie Day, the second Tuesday of the month; and Roast Beef Day, either the first or third Monday but I can’t remember which.
-I could ask June (she keeps a copy of the schedule tapped to the back of her AP Biology binder with each day annotated with either a smile or frown depending) but it hardly matters.
-She usually ends up eating both my entrée and side dish, though I defend my 2% with my life.
+I could ask June (she keeps a copy of the schedule taped to the back of her AP Biology binder with each day annotated with either a smile or frown depending) but it hardly matters.
+She usually ends up eating both my entrée and side dish, but I defend my 2% with my life.
 Calcium is a girl’s best friend.

 “She may let you do some extra credit,” I said, though the thought of Pen giving an extra ounce of effort to school work seemed as likely as finding water on the Moon.
 The girl only cares enough to complain.
 “Mrs. M is good like that.”

 “You’re lazy,” June grunted, spewing aggravation that could only mean one thing.
 I looked past her and spotted Ms. Valentine mechanically scooping small, even portions of noodle and sauce onto a student’s plate.
 If I’d been paying attention, I’m sure I could’ve heard June’s heart hit the floor.
-And by the look on her Latina face, the slit frown and narrow Korean eyes, that lost hope have been replaced by three pounds of anger.
+And by the look on her Latina face, the slit frown and narrow Korean eyes, that lost hope has been replaced by three pounds of anger.
 “Why don’t you try at anything?
 It isn’t hard, just takes balls, huevos.
 And not big ones either.”

-Pen eyed her for a moment, a mangy stray in the headlights, unsure of which direction to go.
+Pen eyed her for a moment, a mangy stray in the headlights, unsure which direction to run.
 It’s only occasionally that you see fear or genuine hurt in the girl’s eyes.
 Disgust, irritation, self-pity, and occasional glee are her factory settings.
 For anything else, you have to get inside and play with the wiring.

 “What, no snappy comeback?”
 June cupped a fat hand over her left ear and leaned in.
 For all her rough and weathered exterior (poverty has worked June P. Rodriguez over like a bare-knuckle boxer), the girl cares about her grades and nurses her perfect 4.0 GPA as if it were a hungry newborn suckling at one of her huge brown tits.
 She even received a quarter page blurb in last year’s annual, squaring off a portion of the “Big Brain” section (usually dominated by upper-middle-class whites from Leave It to Beaver families) for herself.